 Apple Pie Overnight Oats

-- 50 g oats gluten free if you need this to be gluten free
+- 50 g oats (gluten free oats if you need this to be gluten free)

 - 1 teaspoons chia seeds optional

 - 1 teaspoon cinnamon